ericrenone/sylvach/README.md

 ## Conclusion

 Provides a deterministic ledger of an otherwise unpredictable system, proving that while the motion of the nodes is fluid, their identity at any given millisecond is unique, immutable, and mathematically verifiable.
+Using a large 3D particle system with noise, it shows that fixed-point arithmetic (Q16.16) can be faster than standard double-precision floating-point (FP64), while still maintaining stable results, and allows direct observation of step-by-step computational cost.